Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 Can you make my site look good on my phone, iPad, or tablet?

 It’s my standard practice to build a new site with responsiveness in mind, which improves the look of your site on small devices.
-If your old site isn’t too ancient, I can often do a responsive makeover on it, which can be a fairly quick, non-invasive job.

 I work hard to make your site look good on as many devices as possible by using current practices that work with the most popular devices.
 That said, there are countless varieties of web devices, which run many types of hardware and software.
-This means that I can’t guarantee perfection for your every gesture, on every device, and on every operating system.
+This means that I don’t guarantee perfection for your every gesture, on every device, and on every operating system.

 On the other hand, when I see that you’re requesting a site feature that will compromise usability on various devices, I will let you know.